Galilean Electromagnetic Particle-in-Cell Code: Properties of Gallilean transformation

-for spatial and time-like Galilean transformations respectively.
-These effect of both transformation can be illustrated by solving a particle motion under the action of a Gaussian pulse
+for spatial and time-like Galilean transformations, respectively.
+These effects of both transformations can be illustrated by solving a particle motion under the action of a Gaussian pulse

 where the phase $\phi$ is direct $\phi = (z-ct) = \zeta = \tilde\zeta$, and $a_0 =eA/mc= 1$ is the dimensionless amplitude.
-The action of spatial-like GT1 and time-like GT2 transformations on laser and a particle are illustrated in Figure~\ref{figGal}.
+The action of spatial-like GT1 and time-like GT2 transformations on a laser and a particle is illustrated in Figure~\ref{figGal}.
 The left panel shows the baseline motion in the laboratory frame, where a particle initially at rest is accelerated by a laser pulse propagating from left to right.
-After it crosses the laser pulse, it remains at rest.
+After crossing the laser pulse, it remains at rest.

 The middle panel presents the situation in the Galilean frame, where the laser pulse remains stationary, and the particle is transported along the fast coordinate until it encounters the laser field.
-After the interaction, the particle remains at a constant $s$-coordinate.
+After the interaction, the particle again transported along the fast coordinate.

 In the right panel, a time-like Galilean transformation results in a stationary laser pulse, while the particle passes through the pulse and, after the interaction, continues along a straight trajectory with constant velocity.